leoamedeo/LLMvsClinicians/README.md

 Each script will iterate through subfolders, extract relevant text snippets, query the specified LLM zero‑shot, parse the "Symptom: Yes/No" bullet points, and save results to an Excel file.

+## License

+This project is released under the MIT License.
+See LICENSE for details.

 ## Contact
 For questions or data/code requests, please contact: